borkdude/clojure-overstapservice/Alternatief.md

 # Clojure: a mature alternative to Java

 This year we celebrate the 25th anniversary of Java, which currently is the most populair programming language.
 That is, according to the [TIOBE index](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
-The become the most popular programming language is a difficult feat, and surely in the beginning lots of people need to be convinced.
+To become the most popular programming language is a difficult feat, and surely in the beginning of Java, lots of people needed to be convinced.

-This is the way Java was positioned as a better alternative to the language of choice at the time, C++:
+This is the way Java was positioned as a better alternative to the language of choice at the time:

 > "We were after the C++ programmers.
 We managed to drag a lot of them about halfway to Lisp."
+>
->-- Guy Steele, co-auteur van de Java specificatie
+> -- Guy Steele, co-author of the Java language specification

-And so it came to be that many programmers crossed over to Java, moving halfway the path to enlightenment.
-This article is about the second part, switching to Lisp - or in any case: 'a' lisp, the pinnacle of productivity, according to Steele.
+And so it came to be that many programmers crossed over to Java, moving to about midway on the path to enlightenment.
+This article is about the subsequent part, switching to Lisp...
+Or in any case: _a_ lisp, the pinnacle of productivity, according to Steele.

 The lisp we are talking about is Clojure, a programming language for the JVM that was introduced in 2007 by Rich Hickey.
 At the 2014 edition of Java One, Hickey held a [talk](https://www.youtube.com/watch?v=VSdnJDO-xdg).
 Het started off with the following [quote](http://thenewstack.io/the-new-stack-makers-adrian-cockcroft-on-sun-netflix-clojure-go-docker-and-more/):

 > "A lot of the best programmers and the most productive programmers I know are writing everything in Clojure and swearing by it, and then just producing ridiculously sophisticated things in a very short time.
 And that programmer productivity matters."
+>
 > -- Adrian Cockroft, (former) Netflix

 The pitch of Rich was that Clojure enables you to write programs that are better and more flexible, and above all makes you much more productive than using Java.